kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 Negative numbers arose when loans had to be given and taken.
 They also find use in describing the depth of an ocean trench as being so much *below* sea level.
 Other applications arise naturally with temperatures below the freezing point or with electric charges of a negative type, etc.

 The signs of products featuring negative numbers are not intuitively comprehensible.
 So, we have to rely on the axioms to guide us to consistent results.
-What is the sign of a positive and negative number?
+What is the sign of the product of a positive and a negative number?
 To find out, we first prove that _multiplying a number by an additive inverse gives the additive inverse of their product_, i.e.,
 $$
 a(-b) = -(ab)